 65.80%

-The original sample looks different, with less reads and length, as well as slight lower GC content.
+The original sample looks slightly different, with less reads and length, as well as somewhat lower GC content.
 Note that HB27 chromosome has 1.894.877 bp and 69.5% GC and pTT27 has 232.605 and 69% GC.

-Again, the sample TNB01 corresponding to ppol (Mother) is clearly different, with less reads and lower mapping rate.
-Let’s look in more detail the mapping per base pair, analyzed with Bedtools 2.30.0 and.
+Let’s look in more detail the mapping per base pair, analyzed with Bedtools 2.30.0.

 The above plots represent mean coverage per 1000 bp windows, full plots are in the folder bamdash and can be accessed with the following links, as interactive plots and SVG images.